-186

-187

-188

-189

-190

-191

-192

-193 Interoperability

-194 195 196 197 Interoperability was defined in 2017 as: 'The ability of T&T systems to exchange information and make use of the information received from other systems.'
-This definition is still valid, and has been complemented in the present paper, by defining 'types of interoperability' applicable to different situations, as Information exchange and Transactional interoperability (see also glossary):

-198 199 200 201 202 203 204 205 206 207 208 209 210 Information exchange is the type of interoperability where information is exchanged between the interconnected systems without triggering a status change for a product, batch, and/or pack in the receiving system.
+- Information exchange is the type of interoperability where information is exchanged between the interconnected systems without triggering a status change for a product, batch, and/or pack in the receiving system.
 Examples include the active notification of connected systems by the originating system about a quality defect (push principle) or the request from a system to be connected to another to retrieve the status of a pack e.g. 'commissioned', 'shipped', 'received', 'decommissioned' (pull principle).
-Information exchange is assumed to be the easiest to implement.
-Transactional interoperability means that a transaction in one system is extended to and/or shared automatically with another system.
+Information exchange is assumed to be the least complex to implement. - Transactional interoperability means that a transaction in one system is extended to and/or shared automatically with another system.
 Transactional interoperability is more complex to achieve with the complexity depending on the functions that shall work across systems.
-For example, it would be less complex to implement a function that allows for a batch recall across systems compared to the interoperability of full T&T systems where product pack movements and related events are tracked across systems along their way through the supply chain.
+For example, it would be less complex to implement a function that allows for a batch recall across systems compared to the interoperability of full traceability systems where product pack movements and related events are tracked across systems along their way through the supply chain.

-211 It was considered that interoperability could be applied at different levels e.g.:
+It was considered that interoperability could be applied at different levels e.g.:

-212 A product (or a product class/category)

-213 A batch / a set of batches (of a product)

-214 A pack / a set of packs (of a product) that belong to a specific batch of that product

-215 A product component such as API's, other substances, packaging material, etc.
+- A product (or a product class/category) - A batch / a set of batches (of a product) - A pack / a set of packs (of a product) that belong to a specific batch of that product - A product component such as API's, other substances, packaging material, etc.

-216 Aggregation

-217 The concept of aggregation (see glossary) was introduced.

-218 Standardized Information Included in the Carrier